-Awake and somewhat bored, I sit back down, watching Mother and Percy through the window as they fight against the wind while heading to Percy’s car, a small, four door Kia, and taking off moments later.
+Awake and somewhat bored, I sit back down, watching Mother and Percy through the window as they fight against the wind while heading to Percy’s car, a small, four door Kia; they drive off moments later.
 I sigh, looking around.
 Being back was a strange thing for me.
 Often, like now, I’d stare at the ceiling while laying on this couch wondering if my years abroad travelling with the wind were just a dream, as though I had just woken up from a six year long dream and nothing had changed.

 Though our house is dark because of a lack of windows, it feels brighter, more open now.
 Tranquility replaced oppressive fear.
 Posters of beer and car convention calendars were replaced with prints of Paris, of Rome, of The Starry Night and Le Port de Trouville.
 Assembled model toy cars were done away with and in their place were totems of Eostre and Itzamna and the horns of Dionysus.
 A Mayan calendar hangs on the wall by the fridge, and a fragment of an Egyptian Book of the Dead scroll hangs behind glass by the entrance.
 An ivory carved wheel from Shanghai depicting a merchant sitting in a carriage being pulled through a beautiful garden sits prominently along the giant chest in the middle of the living room that served as a coffee table.

 Mother has taken her house and made it her own after twenty years.
 This finally feels like home for us.
 And for that, I am grateful.